MediaComem/minesweeper/INSTRUCTIONS.md

-## Serve the application through nginx
+## :exclamation: Serve the application through nginx

 Create an nginx proxy configuration to serve the application like in the [nginx PHP-FPM exercise][nginx-php-fpm-ex].